 Salmon Cakes are a sure winner around our house, loved by the kids and grown-ups alike.
 And when sauced on top with this quick and easy dressing, I always know they will disappear fast!

 For the best texture, I’m of the old school of chopping the salmon by hand rather than pulsing in a food processor (which can turn the salmon to paste if you’re not super careful).
 But either way will work.
 I also prefer to use salmon from the tail of the fish.
 The tail section is much thinner than the fillet’s meatier part, and it also contains a bit less fat giving it loads of flavor with no fishy taste.

 The Buttermilk Herb Dressing comes together quickly in mere moments, but you could also save a few minutes by making it ahead of time and keeping it in the refrigerator to thicken and chill until ready to serve.
-A delicious drizzle for these salmon cakes with a fresh green salad, the dressing is also delectable for saucing over grilled chicken, zucchini fritters, or roast beef sandwiches to add an extra taste of Spring!
+A delicious drizzle for these salmon cakes with a fresh green salad, the dressing is also delectable for saucing over grilled chicken, zucchini fritters, or roast beef sandwiches to add an extra taste; of Spring!

 Let’s begin by making the dressing.
-Combine ½ cup buttermilk, ¼ cup gluten-free mayonnaise, the juice from ½ lemon, 1 tablespoon capers, 2 tablespoons chopped parsley, and ½ teaspoon Dill Dip Blend in a small bowl, whisk to incorporate.
+Combine ½ cup buttermilk, ¼ cup gluten-free mayonnaise, the juice from ½ lemon, 1 tablespoon capers, 2 tablespoons chopped parsley, and ½ teaspoon Dill Dip Blend in a small bowl, and whisk to incorporate.